markrebec/blabbermouth/README.md

 # Blabbermouth

-Blabs your business to various datastores
+Blabs your business to listening bystanders